aryanteng/iiitd-cse/README.md

 1. Create a New File: In the /app directory of your Next.js project, create a new folder with the name of the required page.
 The name of this folder will be used as the route for your new page.
 For example, if you create a folder named about, the route for this page will be /about.
 Within the folder, create a page.js and layout.js file.

 2. Define a React Component: Each page in Next.js is a React Component.
 Define a new React Component in the file you created (page.js).
-For example:

-export default function About() {
+For example: export default function About() {return <>About Us</> }
-    return <>About Us</>
-}

 3. Use the Link Component for Navigation: Routing new pages through navigation components (Navbar) is not automated.
 You must manually add the <Link> component for each new page you create.